ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

   `2020-01-01T00:00+01:00[Europe/Paris]` will let programs add six months to the timestamp while adjusting for Daylight Saving Time.
-  But the same calculation applied to `2020-01-01T00:00+01:00[+01:00]` will produce an incorrect result that will be off by one hour.
+  But the same calculation applied to `2020-01-01T00:00+01:00[+01:00]` will produce an incorrect result that will be off by one hour in the timezone `Europe/Paris`.

 CLDR:
 : Common locale data repository {{CLDR}}, a project of the Unicode